abramstyle/redux-api/README.md

 # Redux API

-redux api is a redux middleware that send request.
+A redux middleware making api call, but with middlewares.

 # usage
 ## install